 Ownership.
 Owner is the sole and exclusive owner of all intellectual property rights owned by Owner as of the date of this Agreement.
 Service Contractor is the sole and exclusive owner of all intellectual property rights owned by Service Contractor as of the date of this Agreement, including all intellectual property rights in and to the Service Contractor’s software and tools.
 Service Contractor shall own all derivative works of Service Contractor’s software and tools (including modifications and enhancements).
 To the extent the Services involve the creation of any new intellectual property (but not including derivative works of Service Contractor’s software and tools), Owner will be the sole owner of all right, title, and interest in and to such new intellectual property, and Service Contractor hereby irrevocably assigns, transfers and conveys to Owner, without further consideration, all of its right, title and interest in and to such new intellectual property, including all copyrights in and to such materials.
 Service Contractor agrees to execute any documents and take any other actions as may be reasonably necessary, or as Owner may reasonably request, to perfect Owner’s ownership of any such new intellectual property and any rights of copyright in and to such materials.

-SAIC NETWORK ACCESS Access to Owner’s network must be only by U.S. citizens.
+SAIC NETWORK ACCESS Access to Owner’s network by Xerox personnel must be only by U.S. citizens.
 If Service Contractor’s employees or subcontractors are required to access or operate Owner’s computer systems, Service Contractor shall provide written verification of such employees’ U.S. citizenship, as requested by Owner or Manager.
 Owner may grant exceptions to this restriction on a case-by-case basis or a required by law.